fan2artist/nft-marketplace-music-br/README.md

 # The Rising Club - Music NFT Marketplace

+NFT Community dedicated to rising musicians, artists, experts, and talented people all over the world.

 ### Stack

 - ethers: library to interact with the Ethereum blockchain network